xl617/extrusion-rl-sandbox/README.md

-# DQN Controller
+# Sandbox Scripts for "An Efficient and Uncertainty-Aware Reinforcement Learning Framework for Quality Assurance in Extrusion Additive Manufacturing"

-A Deep Q-Network (DQN) based controller for temperature and flow rate optimization.
+This repository contains the implementation of a Deep Q-Network (DQN) based controller for temperature and flow rate optimization in extrusion additive manufacturing, as described in our paper.

 ## Quick Start